mabdelatief/tap_joy_plugin/README.md

 # tap_joy_plugin

-Flutter Plugin for [TapJoy](https://www.tapjoy.com/) SDK - Supports Android & iOS
+Flutter Plugin for [TapJoy](https://www.tapjoy.com/) SDK - Supports Android & iOS This Plugin Does NOT Support TapJoy purchases or Push Notifications.

 ## info.plist changes
 [TapJoy](https://www.tapjoy.com/) is enrolled as a network partner in Apple’s SKAdNetwork.
 Add Tapjoy's network ID to your app’s ```info.plist``` file along with the IDs of the DSP partners listed below: